Create elevation layers

-In the fourth step, you're directed to look at the building forms with the lidar points on to see where the errors are in the red flagged buildings.
+In the fourth step, you are directed to look at the building forms with the lidar points on to see where the errors are higher RMSE buildings.

-- Click the Local Government Scene view.
+- Click the 3DBasemap scene to activate it.
 In the Contents pane, turn on the Portland_LAS layer.

 - On the ribbon, on the Map tab, click Select and click one of the red or yellow building footprints on the Map view.
 With one of the features selected, click Attributes.

-All the roof features are listed with a type of Flat, which is correct.
-In the next task, you'll fix the vertices that are incorrect.
+By viewing the attributes, you can see the type of roof.
+Many of the roof types are flat, which is correct.
+In the next task, you will fix the vertices that are incorrect.

 - In the Tasks pane, click Finish.